Tricks to Make Flying in Coach Feel (Almost) Luxurious

 Whew!
 That's a tight squeeze.

 But don't fret, here are seven tips to help you survive small seats and long flights comfortably.
-(See also: Best Travel Reward Credit Cards)
+(See also: Best Travel Rewards Credit Cards)

 Choose Your Seat Wisely